Inspired by Wes Bos' uses.tech, I have put together a list of my current setup.

 VS Code also has an amazing ecosystem of extensions.
 Those I use are listed in my Mac Setup process.

 My main browser is the MacOS default browser, Safari.
-Despite its bad reputation, it is good looking and works well with Apple Keychain, so there is no need to use a 3rd party password manager.
+Despite its bad reputation, it's good-looking and it works well with Keychain, Apple's built-in password manager, so there is no need to use a 3rd party password manager.

 I host all of my code on GitHub.
-All of my code repositories are public.
-I also use private GitHub repositories as a backup for some of my personal stuff, such as essays, etc.
+All of my code repositories are public & Open Source.
+I also use private GitHub repositories as a backup for personal projects, such as essays, etc.

 All of my web-based projects are deployed on Vercel.
 Being the creators and maintainers of Next.js, their platform is specifically designed to host Next.js applications, but they also support vanilla web hosting, other frameworks and even other languages.
 They also offer a generous free tier, which is an added bonus.